apm5587/apm5587.github.io/tutoring.md

   * Minors: Math, Spanish
 * Ph.D.
 Candidate in Astronomy & Astrophysics - UT Austin (3rd year)
 * \>100 hours experience as Learning Assistant, Teaching Assistant, and Private Tutotor

+## Rates and Scheduling

+Weekly or Bi-weekly schedules preferred
+Email me at apm.astro@utexas.edu for information about rates and availability